 This Echo is the standard smart speaker first released by Amazon, the flagship model that would define all others and introduce Alexa to the world.
 It’s also the model that has gone through the most changes.

 The first Echo was released in 2014 to select Amazon members, with the company rolling it out to general consumers the following year.
 According to reports, when Jeff Bezos learned that the key to voice assistants was getting latency down to a more conversational level, he ordered the Alexa team to reduce latency to one second — something that had never been done with voice assistants at that time (the team’s goal had been getting latency to an all-time low of two seconds).
 Once they reached that goal, the first Echo was ready for the market.

-3rd Gen: In 2019, Amazon introduce the 3rd generation of the Echo, which softened the design with a more rounded profile and again improved the speakers and technology.
+3rd-gen: In 2019, Amazon introduced the 3rd generation of the Echo, which softened the design with a more rounded profile and again improved the speakers and technology.